mifi/lossless-cut/README.md

 ## Command line interface (CLI)

-Note that these exampels assume that you have set up LosslessCut in your `PATH` environment.
+LosslessCut only has limited support for automation through the CLI.
+Note that these examples assume that you have set up LosslessCut in your `PATH` environment.
 Alternatively you can run it like this:
 ```
 # First navigate to the folder containing the LosslessCut app
 cd /path/to/directory/containing/app